giamir/giamir.github.io/_posts/2016-12-22-unit-testing-a-react-redux-app.md

 #### Presentational components

 * Are concerned with how things look.
-* Often allow containment via this.props.children.
+* Often allow containment via `this.props.children`.
 * Have no dependencies on the rest of the app, such as actions or stores.
 * Don’t specify how the data is loaded or mutated.
 * Receive data and callbacks exclusively via props.